Name: Pubpeer comments

 Appropriate use cases: Pubpeer comments can be used to provide preliminary insight into how a paper is being received and discussed within a research community.

-Limitations: While comments can be generated for any paper with a DOI, coverage is limited to and driven by user activity, and not the quality or significance of individual papers.
+Limitations: While comments can be generated for any paper with a persistent identifier (i.e. DOI, PMID, or ArXiv ID), coverage is limited to and driven by user activity, and not the quality or significance of individual papers.
 Therefore, differences in quality or significance should not be inferred when comparing papers with and without Pubpeer comments.

 Transparency: Pubpeer comments are published for registered and unregistered users.
 Registered users are always anonymous.
 Only the user name, not the specific identity or credentials, of registered users is available.

-Timeframe: Pubpeer comments have been available since 2012, but comments can be generated for any paper with a DOI.
+Timeframe: Pubpeer comments have been available since 2012, but comments can be generated for any paper with a DOI, PubMed ID, or ArXiv ID.